S-Samiksha/CZ4070_CTI/Cleaned_Data/README.md

 - There is on Singaporean company attacked
 - Government Data is stolen
 - Projects, technical documentations, contracts, agreements
-- Pizza recipe is an interesting one
+- Pizza recipe is an interesting one (why would they steal this?)

+### Lorenz

+- VersaMax PLC users manual (I am not sure what is this or why they stole it)
+- Harrassment Policy, Inspection Policy (why would they steal this?)
+- Cyber Insurance (irony...)